safeledger logo

 • Time-Constrained Business Owners: If you're already very busy with other work or businesses, a POA lets someone else handle all the time-consuming paperwork and official visits for you.

 • Foreign Companies Expanding to UAE: If an existing company from another country wants to open a new branch or a separate company in the UAE, it can use a POA.
-This lets a local representative handle all the registration steps.
+This lets a local representative handle all the registration steps

 • Multi-Partner Companies: If your new company has many owners, it can be hard for everyone to be present for every signature.
-A POA can let one person or an expert company act for all owners during the setup process.
+A POA can let one person or an expert company act for all owners during the formation process.

-• Professional Assistance: Even if you're in the UAE, you might prefer an expert to handle the entire setup process.
+• Professional Assistance: Even if you're in the UAE, you might prefer an expert to handle the entire formation process.
 Giving them a POA allows them to do it officially and efficiently, preventing mistakes.

 • Overseas Business Starters: If you don't live in the UAE but want to start a business here, a POA is essential.
 It lets you get your business going without always needing to fly in and out.